DDS Protocol Analyzer

 A typical capture and decode of DDS from of 9.6 kbps is shown in the figure below.
 In this format, DDS OCUs regenerate customer data bytes 5 times for 9.6 kbps.
 This regeneration may be 10 times for 4.8 kbps, and 20 times for 2.4 kbps, depending on the customer requirements.
 The remaining bits are stuffed to get to create a 64 kbps DS0 signal.

-From the incoming data, DDS analyser considers only the first data byte value and ignores the next set of data bytes with same value.
-The analyser then strips out the LSB and MSB bits from each byte value, and the remaining bits are grouped to detect the proper data bytes by flagging the start and stop bits.
+From the incoming data, DDS analyzer considers only the first data byte value and ignores the next set of data bytes with same value.
+The analyzer then strips out the LSB and MSB bits from each byte value, and the remaining bits are grouped to detect the proper data bytes by flagging the start and stop bits.

 Summary, Detail and Hex dump Views